| | |

 adding greenery to a vintage Christmas vignette

-Add Greenery to Just About Anything
+5. Add Natural Greenery to Anything

 Of course, if you don’t have fresh greenery available or you want it to last throughout the entire winter season, you can go with an artificial greenery option.